AD, Patron, Staff

 Michael Walling founded Border Crossings in 1995.
 He studied History at Oxford University, and subsequently trained at Trinity College, Dublin.
 He has directed numerous productions across four continents, winning awards for Two Gentlemen of Verona in the US and Paul & Virginie in Mauritius.
 He has directed the bulk of Border Crossings' productions, and is responsible for the overall direction of the company.
 Productions elsewhere include: Die Zauberflote (Spain), The Europeans (Unicorn), Egor Bulychev & the Others, Hayavadana, The Good Soul of Szechuan, Attempts on Her Life, Victory, Hard Times, The Art of Success, Macbeth (Mauritius), The Marriage of Figaro, Don Giovanni, The Tempest (India), Cosi fan Tutte, Romeo and Juliet (USA), The Great God Brown, Play with Cocaine, Beardsley, Spokesong, Sir Thomas More.

 Michael also directs and teaches regularly at Rose Bruford College, where he is Visiting Professor in the Research Centre for Multicultural and Intercultural Performance, and at Central School of Speech and Drama.
 For Rose Bruford's Distance Learning courses, he has written Modules on The Social Stage, Shakespeare, The Designer, Elements of the Performance, Post-Colonial and Black Theatres and Ways of Talking about Theatre / Opera.
 His many publications include pieces in Suspect (Toronto, Alphabet City 2005) and Peripheral Centres / Central Peripheries (Saarbrucken, 2006).
-He is also Vice-Chair of the Governors of Russet House, a school for autistic children in Enfield.

 Michael directed the ENO's acclaimed workshop productions of Wagner's Ring at the Coliseum and Barbican.
 He was Associate Director to Peter Sellars on Nixon in China, and to Phyllida Lloyd on The Handmaid's Tale (Canada).
 During summer 2008, he directed A Midsummer Night's Dream for Lake Tahoe Shakespeare Festival, USA.